Marriage Commissioner ~ FAQs

 A: With advance notice, we can arrange witnesses for you.
 There may be a fee.

-A: The basic fee is $250.00 and includes pre-wedding meetings, all paperwork and the civil marriage ceremony.
+A: The basic fee is $275.00 and includes pre-wedding meetings, all paperwork and the civil marriage ceremony.
 Rehearsal fee is $50.00 and mileage is not charged if your wedding takes place within Leduc city limits.
 Shaughan will be happy to discuss payment options at your initial meeting.